 Then, even though it seems inconceivable to you that you could need to widen that narrow little road, it you want building to happen there, do some transportation planning for the roadway.

 I'm not saying you have to build a big wide boulevard now, and in fact it would be fiscally and environmentally irresponsible to do so.
 But leave the room for it.

-As mentioned at the top of this article, when I returned to the scene of my first job as an urban planner, what was then a 20-foot-wide rural road has now turned into a five-lane wide boulevard.
-There's Olive Garden and Toys R Us and Best Buy and You-Name-It, but all of this is possible because of our transportation planning.
-We designated that road as a future arterial street in the Long-Range Transportation Plan, and in due time, the transportation plan was implemented.
+As mentioned at the top of this article, when we return to what was once a 20-foot-wide rural road, in 20 years it may have turned into a five-lane wide boulevard.
+There's Olive Garden and Best Buy and You-Name-It, but all of this is possible because of transportation planning.
+If that road is designated as a future arterial street in the Long-Range Transportation Plan, in due time, the transportation plan will be implemented.

-Now, rural folk with no planning and no zoning, what if we hadn't set aside the 80 foot right-of-way that seemed ridiculous to ordinary folks (and the people who lived along the road) at the time?
+Now, rural folk with no planning or zoning, what if an 80 foot right-of-way that seemed ridiculous to ordinary folks (and the people who lived along the road) had not been set aside?
 The first chain store coming in would have built right at the intersection with an existing major road, and chances are excellent they would have built their side entrance too close to Little Rural Road that is now a true boulevard.

 This is where you need an Official Map to make sure your transportation planning is preserved, even if you don't have zoning.
 Most states allow local governments to create an official map to set aside land for future roads.